How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

-A doctor will be able to immediately diagnose your condition and rule out any other skin disorders by simply visually assessing your scalp.
+A doctor will be able to immediately diagnose your condition and rule out any other skin disorders by a simple visual assessment of your scalp.

 Extremely Dry Scalp

-Many people experience these major problems with very dry scalp and dry skin in the winter months.
-Cold temperatures, wind and low humidity dry the skin even more than in the summer.
+This often becomes worse in the winter months.
+Cold temperatures, wind and low humidity dry the skin more than in the summer.

 Therefore, we need to take extra care of our skin and scalp in the winter.
-It is important to choose products that work well against dry skin.
+It is important to choose products that work well to protect and moisturise the skin.